gokyle/cachesrv/README.md

 History
 -------
 This is version 3.0.0 of the `srvwd` file server.
-The original version (the 1.x series) was written in C; a subsequent rewrite in Go (the 2.x) version used only the standard library to serve files.
+The original version (the 1.x series) was written in C; a subsequent rewrite in Go (the 2.x series) used only the standard library to serve files.
 This version, the 3.x series, uses a file cache to speed up commonly accessed files.